facebook youtube

-Nicolas Carter was raised in Paraguay where he learned to play the Paraguayan harp, the national folk instrument.
-He has been composing, recording and performing harp music for more than 20 years and has recorded nearly a dozen albums in the United States, Europe and South America, both as a solo artist and with Latin American and world music ensembles.
+He has been performing, recording, composing harp music for more than 25 years and has recorded over a dozen albums in United States, Europe, South America as a solo artist and with Latin American and world music ensembles.

 Nicolas calls both Paraguay and Minnesota home and loves aspects of each, although they are very different - hemispheres apart!
 Nicolas was born in Minnesota and moved to Paraguay when he was six months old and lived most of his youth.
 Nicolas' parents were social workers and missionaries; his father, John Sundell Carter, was born and raised in Minnesota, while his mother, Renee Galland, was born to Swiss parents and raised in Argentina and Uruguay.
 He grew up in a large international, creative and spirited family!
 In Paraguay his days were filled with puppeteering and drama at the puppet theater started by his father, playing soccer with neighbors, and learning to play guitar and harp.